 Population of focus.
-The organizations, agencies, community leaders, and staff/personnel who need to be present to work on this problem include Opiate Task Force members and the organizations that they represent.
+The organizations, agencies, community leaders, and staff/personnel who need to be present to work on this problem include the P.A.R.T.
+Coalition Leadership, Coalition Members, and the Fairfield County ADAMH Board staff including the Public Relation Coordinator.